ntlinh16/cloudal/docs/g5k_tutorial.md

 python config_antidotedb_env_g5k.py --system_config_file provisioning_config_g5k.yaml -k
 ```

-This `config_antidotedb_env_g5k.py` script makes a reservation for nodes, then installs Docker container on them, next pulls the AntidoteDB docker image, and finally runs the AntidoteDB container.
+This `config_antidotedb_env_g5k.py` script makes a reservation for required nodes, then installs Docker container on them, next pulls the AntidoteDB docker image, and finally runs the AntidoteDB container.
 You can modify the `config_host()` function in this script to install and configure your necessary applications.

 ## Example 4: Perform an experiment: measuring Docker boottime on configured Grid5000 nodes
-In this example, we will perform a workflow to measure a Docker container boottime.
+In this example, we perform a workflow to measure a Docker container boottime.

 First, edit the provision config file `provisioning_config_g5k.yaml` and the experimental setting file `exp_setting_docker_boottime.yaml` depends on your experiment setup.